image: red radish (unpeeled), handpressed paper

 image: carrot (peeled), handpressed paper

-For more information on Hiromi Paper and their online store, go to http://www.hiromipaper.com
+For more information on Hiromi Paper, visit http://www.hiromipaper.com